scikit-learn-contrib/MAPIE/doc/tutorial.rst

    </h1>

-In conclusion, the Jackknife-minmax, CV+, and CV-minmax methods are more conservative than the Jackknife+ method, and tend to result in more reliable coverages for *out-of-distribution* data.
+In conclusion, the Jackknife-minmax, CV+, and CV-minmax methods are more conservative than the Jackknife+ method and tend to result in more reliable coverages for *out-of-distribution* data.
 It is therefore advised to use the three former methods for predictions with new out-of-distribution data.
-Note however that there is no theoretical guarantees on the coverage level for out-of-distribution data.
+Note however that there are no theoretical guarantees on the coverage level for out-of-distribution data.